 The idea of writing on the activities of the Generals of Nigerian journalism came on my mind yesterday evening as I was driving back from the church, only to arrive home to hear the news of the national honours awards.
 That is not for discussion here.
-The intention is really to create the feelings of empathy in younger professionals, and others who may wish to be journalism practitioners, who could be influenced by reading the stories of the exploits of people like the doyen, Babatunde Jose; restless Akinrogun Segun Osoba and his mark as an investigative journalist, great interviewers like highly intelligent Oloye Kunle Adeleke of the People in the News fame, who became known for his probing interview techniques that catapulted him to the position of Controller of News & Current Affairs of WNTV/WNBS, from the position of Executive Editor, superseding three of his bosses at the relatively young age of 32 years.
-Dr. Yemi Farounbi, who excelled as a great mentor and media manager, who backed journalists under him to file objective reports against governments in public interest, once convinced that they conducted themselves professionally, is also on the radar of TERRIFIC HEADLINES.
+The intention is really to create the feelings of empathy in younger professionals, and others who may wish to be journalism practitioners, who could be influenced by reading the stories of the exploits of people like the doyen, Babatunde Jose; restless Segun Osoba and his mark as an investigative journalist and reporter even as Chief Executive of his newspapers, great interviewers like highly intelligent Oloye Kunle Adeleke a high flyer of the People in the News fame at WNTV/WNBS, who became known for his probing interview techniques that catapulted him to the position of Controller of News & Current Affairs of WNTV/WNBS, from the position of Executive Editor, superseding three of his bosses at the relatively young age of 32 years.
+Dr. Yemi Farounbi, who excelled as a great mentor and media manager, backed journalists under him to file objective reports against governments that owned those stations in the public interest, once convinced that they conducted themselves professionally, and defended them whenever invited by their proprietors.

-Tonnie Iredia was an incisive interviewer and could be described as Nigerias Larry King, that famed CNN interviewer.
-How could Chief Adebisi Adesola, then Manager, Current Affairs of BCOS, Ibadan, have successfully interviewed Chief Obafemi Awolowo, who was far more knowledgeable than his interviewer on a programme: GUEST OF THE MONTH one-on-one; and never developed goose pimples?
+Tonnie Iredia was an incisive interviewer and could be described as Nigeria’s Larry King, that famed CNN interviewer.
+How could Chief Adebisi Adesola, then Manager, Current Affairs of the Broadcasting Corporation of Oyo State, Ibadan, have successfully interviewed Chief Obafemi Awolowo, who was far more knowledgeable than his interviewer on a programme: GUEST OF THE MONTH one-on-one for solid one hour; and never developed goose pimples?
 How did those Guerrilla journalists produced by military antagonism operate?
-Most certainly, the history of Nigerias political development cannot be complete without a generous mention of the role of the press in pre and post-independence periods.
+Most certainly, the history of Nigeria’s political development cannot be complete without a generous mention of the role of the press in pre and post-independence periods.
 One common feature of the journalism profession is the resilience of professional journalists that contributed immensely to the historic results of the several collective struggles and sacrifices of political activists, who stood up to both British colonial rulers and the military; and ensured their exit from the political arena.
 Pressure groups generally, including the media influenced and reinforced the struggle for independence that the early nationalists won for Nigeria.
 They mounted unrelenting pressure on the British for constitutional reforms, that eventually led to increased participation of Nigerians in the running of their own affairs.

 THE EARLY NATIONALISTS

-Nigeria’s nationalist heroes; the Herbert Macaulays, the Obafemi Awolowos, the Nnamdi Azikiwes, the Tafawa Balewas, the Okoti Ebohs, the Aminu Kanos, the Ernest Ikolis, H.O Davies, Ahmadu Bellos, Mbonu Ojikes, Michael Imoudus, Samuel Akisanyas; Funmilayo Ransome Kutis, Osita Agwunas, etc all fought a good fight for nationhood.
+Nigeria’s nationalist heroes; the Herbert Macaulays, the Obafemi Awolowos, the Nnamdi Azikiwes, the Tafawa Balewas, the Okoti Ebohs, the Aminu Kanos, the Ernest Ikolis, H.O Davies, Ahmadu Bellos, Mbonu Ojikes, Michael Imoudus, Samuel Akisanyas; Funmilayo Ransome Kutis, Osita Agwunas, etc all fought good fights for nationhood.
 Other nationalists like Mokwugo Okoye, Suad Zungur, Raji Abdallah, utilized the press to the advantage of the evolution of the modern Nigerian society.
 The post-independent press shifted its role to that of canvassing for development and serving as watchdogs, a role that they played commendably.
 The period of the military rule saw the emergence of a militant press that refused to be cowed, even as Government bared its fangs.
-It is believed that the Nigerian press is the freest in Africa.
+It is believed that the Nigerian press is the freest in Africa and takes a front row in the global journalism practice.
 Fearless social critics and activists damned the consequences to fight insistent wars against perceived misrule and paid the price.
 These included activists like Beko Ransome-Kuti, Tai Solarin, Wole Soyinka Ayo Obe, Olisa Agbakoba, Ovie Kokori, Ken Saro-Wiwa, Femi Falana, and others which space will not permit to be mentioned.

-Second generation media practitioners who appeared on the stage vacated by the early nationalists included Babatunde Jose, Laban Namme, Henry Odukomaiya, MCK Ajuluchukwu, Lateef Jakande, Alade Odunewu, Peter Enahoro, and Abiodun Aloba; who were forerunners to brilliant minds like Areoye Oyebola, Segun Osoba, Felix Adenaike, Tunji Oseni, Peter Ajayi, Gbolabo Ogunsanwo, and Sam Amuka Pemu.
-Olatunji Dare, Stanley Macebuh, Sola Odunfa, Dele Giwa, Ray Ekpu, Dan Agbese, Yemi Ogunbiyi, Adamu Adamu, Mohammed Ibrahim, Tola Adeniyi and Lade Bonuola.
+Second generation media practitioners who appeared on the stage vacated by the early nationalists included Babatunde Jose, Laban Namme, Henry Odukomaiya, MCK Ajuluchukwu, Lateef Jakande, Alade Odunewu, Peter Enahoro, and Abiodun Aloba; who were forerunners to brilliant minds like Areoye Oyebola, Segun Osoba, Felix Adenaike, Tunji Oseni, Sola Odunfa, Peter Ajayi, Sam Amuka Pemu, and Gbolabo Ogunsanwo.
+Then appeared on the scene master of prose writing, Olatunji Dare, Stanley Macebuh, , Dele Giwa, Ray Ekpu, Dan Agbese, Yemi Ogunbiyi, Adamu Adamu, Mohammed Ibrahim, Tola Adeniyi and Lade Bonuola.
 Journalists who worked in popular news magazines like The News & TEMPO, The Week, Newswatch, Newbreed and pirate radio station Radio Kudirat braved all odds to battle the military successfully.
-Adekunle Ajasin, Abraham Adesanya, Bola Ige, Ayo Adebanjo and other members of the National Democratic Coalition (NADECO) dared the military.
+Adekunle Ajasin, Abraham Adesanya, Bola Ige, Ayo Adebanjo, Alani Akinrinade, Bolaji Akinyemi, and other members of the National Democratic Coalition (NADECO) dared the military.
 Royal father, Oba Sikiru Kayode Adetona, the Awujale of Ijebu-Ode, a bold king deserves a special mention.
 Some retired military rulers also took great risks by confronting the Abacha administration.

 THE NIGERIAN MEDIA & OCCUPATIONAL HARZARDS